Mihaiii/backtrack_sampler/README.md

 This is the simplest possible strategy and is used to debug logits/probs and as a skeleton for creating new strategies.

 ### * Human guidance strategy
-This strategy is designed to allow the user to manually select tokens to generate.
-It is useful to get a better understanding of the model's capabilities and to guide the generation process.
+This strategy is designed to allow the user to manually select tokens from the generated ones.
+It is useful to get a better understanding of the model's capabilities.

 ![](https://github.com/Mihaiii/backtrack_sampler/blob/main/hgs.gif)